anrputina/ods-anomalydetection/README.md

 [IEEE INFOCOM'18] Putina, Andrian and Rossi, Dario and Bifet, Albert and Barth, Steven and Pletcher, Drew and Precup, Cristina and Nivaggioli, Patrice,  Unsupervised real-time detection of BGP anomalies leveraging high-rate and fine-grained telemetry data IEEE INFOCOM, Demo Session apr.
 2018,

+[DenStream] Feng Cao, Martin Estert, Weining Qian, and Aoying Zhou, "Density-Based Clustering over an Evolving Data Stream with Noise" in Proceedings of the 2006 SIAM International Conference on Data Mining.
+2006, 328-339